unclexo/software-craftsman/design-patterns/php/en/Factory method -  Dealing with object creation and conditional switch or if-else nested statements.md

 **So what is wrong with that?**

-Problem 1: This approach has problems when we use it in our code.
+Problem 1: This approach has problems when we use it in our client code.
 Why?
 The client code that uses the if-else nested statements for creating payment gateway objects deals with concrete classes  - `new Paypal()`, `new Stripe()`, etc. So it tightly couples those objects to the client code  -  the `PaymentController` class.
-It violates software design principles: **Loose coupling** and **Program to an interface, not an implementation**.
+It violates software design principles.
+For example, **Loose coupling**, **Program to an interface, not an implementation**, etc.

 Problem 2: The client code is not encapsulated.
 Why?
 Because it is your eternal old friend **CHANGE**.
 What if the concrete classes' APIs are changed or you need to add a new payment gateway?
 You then have to modify your client code.